TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Hyperlinks.rst

 :ref:`Cross-Referencing <cross-referencing>` with intersphinx (`:ref:`) for linking to other sections of a different manual on docs.typo3.org

-   If your link target is in another manual (e.g. "Getting Started Tutorial", you must add the shortcut (here: `t3start`) for the other manual:
+   If your link target is in another manual (for example "Getting Started Tutorial", you must add the shortcut (here: `t3start`) for the other manual:

    .. code-block:: rest